 And what is the relationship between superstition and folk wisdom?
 Perhaps the prejudices we believe in are the result of centuries of empirical observations?

-Can be.
 As I said, for some they can become rules, for others - ways of helping others - guarantees of success.
 On the other hand, it can be seen as an integral part of the cultural heritage, as superstitions differ from country to country.

 Let’s say the Japanese and Chinese have very scary numbers four and nine because they mean death in their language.
 And a lot of sayings with the number three (both fairy tales and myths).